 You are here

-Green Infrastructure (In Progress)
+Green Infrastructure (Ongoing)

 Green Infrastructure uses natural hydrologic features to manage water and provide environmental and comunity benefits.
 Such infrastructure includes green roofs, permeable pavement, and rain gardens.
 These techniques help improve stormwater quality and flooding by delaying peak flows and filtering pollutants.
 In addition to their technical benefits, they can be landscape features that enhance campus aesthetics.